 SEMrush Site Audit checks all the images for the presence of ALT attributes in the page code.

-You have to be sure that your content is long enough – it’s good for readers and search engines.
+You have to be sure that your content is long enough so it is adequate for readers and search engines.
 But keep in mind that there is no exact ‘perfect’ content length; it all depends on your goals and the content purpose.
+Numerous studies have found that low word count content can hamper a page's ability to rank in Google well, with longer content considered more valuable.

-The main point is: people love longer content because it implies deeper topic coverage.
+The main point is: people love longer content if it includes deeper topic coverage.

 SEMrush On Page SEO Checker will provide you with the information about your (and your competitors’) content length on a page ranking for a particular keyword.